barebox/barebox/Documentation/user/networking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each port of the DSA switch is exposed as an independent network interface in Barebox.
+Each port of the DSA switch is exposed as an independent network interface in barebox.
 However, when forwarding is enabled, packets can be forwarded between these interfaces without requiring intervention from the CPU.

 To configure network settings for individual ports, use standard network